National Football League records aren't as hallowed as Major League Baseball's. But among the NFL's more remarkable records are these performances.

 Anderson, who came into the game averaging more than 30 yards per catch, was shocked: “I never even dreamed of having a day like this," he told the Los Angeles Times.

 Said Rams coach John Robinson: “It was the greatest performance I’ve ever seen by a wide receiver.”

 8. Longest Field Goal in a Game: 66 yards

 On September 26, 2021, Justin Tucker of the Baltimore Ravens booted a 66-yard field goal as time expired to beat the Detroit Lions, 19-17.
-The field goal by Tucker, one of the best kickers in NFL history, topped the previous record of 64 yards, set by the Denver Broncos' Matt Prater in the high altitude in Denver in 2013.
+The field goal by Tucker, one of the best kickers in NFL history, topped the previous record of 64 yards, set by the Denver Broncos' Matt Prater in a high altitude in Denver in 2013.

 "I love Detroit," Tucker told the media.
 "I think I'm going to buy a place here."
 In 2013, Tucker kicked a 61-yard field goal to beat the Lions, also at Ford Field in Detroit.